 Then you pause because the contract is in your inbox, waiting for you to sign on the electronic dotted line.
-It’s a great contract but it’s not quite perfect.
+It’s a great contract, but it’s not quite perfect.
 Before you sign, here are 10 things you should negotiate before you start a job.

-Starting with negotiating your pay
+Start with negotiating your pay

-Suggested script:"Thank you for your offer.
+Try saying this:"Thank you for your offer.
 I am excited to join your team and really feel my skills and experience will yield immediate results (will enhance the current structure or team).
 I do have some minor amendments required.
 Here are the following items I’d like to review: Salary: Amended to $xxxxx.”

-What if they won’t negotiate your pay?
+Here’s what to do if they won’t negotiate your pay

-Expert tip:“If the company is not flexible on starting salary, try suggesting a six month salary review,” says Sarah Paul, vice president, Human Resources & Corporate Social Responsibility at Govan Brown & Associates.
+Expert advice:“If the company is not flexible on starting salary, try suggesting a six month salary review,” says Sarah Paul, vice president, Human Resources & Corporate Social Responsibility at Govan Brown & Associates.
 “This provides you with an opportunity to prove yourself, with little risk to the company.”